AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_saml_endpoint.html.markdown

 # aviatrix_saml_endpoint

-The Account resource allows the creation and management of an Aviatrix SAML endpoint.
+The **aviatrix_saml_endpoint** resource allows the creation and management of an Aviatrix SAML endpoint.

 ## Example Usage